-Alia’s practice focuses on defending publishers and broadcasters against claims of defamation and other newsgathering torts and on representing them in connection with access/FOIA, subpoena, copyright and trademark litigation.
-In addition, Alia provides counseling and pre-publication advice to many of the firm’s clients, including numerous newspapers in the New York City area, and speaks regularly on media law topics to journalists and students.
+Alia’s practice focuses on defending publishers and broadcasters against claims of defamation and other newsgathering torts and representing them in connection with access, FOIA, subpoena, copyright, and trademark litigation.
+In addition, she provides counseling and pre-publication advice to many of the firm’s clients, including to many newspapers in the New York City area.
+Alia speaks regularly on media law topics to journalists and students.

 Snyder v.
 Creative Loafing, Inc. (D.C.
 Super.
 2011).
 Alia and a team of LSKS attorneys successfully defended Washington City Paper in a defamation action filed by Washington Redskins owner Daniel Snyder over a profile titled “The Cranky Redskins Fan's Guide to Dan Snyder.”
 After City Paper filed its motion to dismiss invoking the District of Columbia’s then-brand new anti-SLAPP statute, Snyder voluntarily dismissed his lawsuit.

 Silverman v.
-Newsday, 38 Med.
-L. Rptr.
-1613 (N.Y.
+Newsday, 38 Media L. Rep. 1613 (N.Y.
 Sup.
 Ct.
 2010).
 Alia represented Newsday in its successful defense of a libel suit by a former assistant superintendant of a local school district.
 The court granted Newsday’s motion for summary judgment, finding that plaintiff was both a public official and an involuntary public figure who could not prove actual malice.